Lake Chabot Fishing Conditions

 - The last plant of trout was November 25th with 500lbs.

 Attention all boaters we now offer food delivery to your boat!
 Call the marina place and order for $25 or more and it will be brought to your boat.
 Credit/Debit only.

 HALF OFF ALL BOAT RENTALS Including Patio Boats!
 Tuesday — Thursday.
 Excluding holidays

-Catfishing is slowing down a little as we get a little closer to winter, but still catfish several reported getting caught this past week.
-Catfishing will continue to slow down as the water temperatures cools down.
-Several weeks ago more than a few nice size catfish were reported caught on the first and second dock.
+Catfishing is extremely slow this time of the year.
+But we are expecting some warmer temperatures this upcoming weekend so fishing for cats might be better.
 Our last catfish plant was on September 3, 2013 with 780 lbs from Mt.
 Lassen.
 Water temperature will determine how active catfishing will be.
 The warmer the water the more active they will be, especially at night.
 Typically around this time of the year, catfish are going to be located by Raccoon point, behind the island, back by the dam and bass cove during the day.
 Anglers are using mackerel, anchovies and chicken liver for bait.